By: Lisa Markovits

-The speeches offered by both candidates in the country’s runoff elections on Sunday, April 11th show that has never been a better time than now for this incredible validation of our existing Neighborly Conversations program, which since November 2017 has provided support spaces for anyone needing to talk about what keeps them up at night.
+The speeches offered by both candidates in the country’s runoff elections on Sunday, April 11 show that there has never been a better time than now for this incredible validation of our existing Neighborly Conversations program, which since November 2017 has provided support spaces for anyone needing to talk about what keeps them up at night.
 The country is ripe for joining forces across communities and bridging political differences to surpass the numerous simultaneous crises (financial, health, mental health, violence, etc.) it is facing.
 And thanks to this exciting agreement, we can make a real difference.

-The agreement will also support us as we continue to develop what we hope will become an indispensable online resource for anyone in one of four main vulnerable populations – and the people who love them – to find support at the tip of their fingertips.
+The agreement will also support us as we continue to develop what we hope will become an indispensable online resource for anyone in one of four main vulnerable populations – and the people who love them – to find support at their fingertips.
 It will serve as a portal to the Secretariat’s permanent team of specialists who are available to guide victims of violence to finding the help they need, thus fulfilling an important need for our project by providing appropriate referral processes.

 We would like to express our deep gratitude to: